-There’s a staple phrase which journalists like to use when describing the work of a new artistic talent particularly if the work is on the street and that is to make comparisons to the Worlds most famous street artist Banksy.
+There’s a staple phrase which journalists like to use when describing the work of a new artistic talent.
+Particularly if the work is on the street.
+Often they are compared to Banksy.
+It’s lazy but he is the World’s most famous street artist.

-I’ve often been amused with the amount of comparisons Banksy gets presumably because he is the only other street artist that said journos know about so it becomes an easy link to make.
-Something suddenly appears that is slightly edgy and it’s ‘the new banksy’ or an artist uses a stencil and ‘it’s the new Banksy’, how about the artist is slightly mysterious and unknown?
+I’ve often been amused with the amount of comparisons Banksy gets.
+It’s presumably because he is the only other street artist that these journalists know about.
+It becomes an easy link to make.
+Something suddenly appears that is slightly edgy and it’s ‘the new banksy’.
+Maybe a local artist uses a stencil and ‘it’s the new Banksy’.
+How about we just don’t know who the artist is?
 It must be the new Banksy.

-Anyway I thought I’d have a little fun with this concept and trawl the internet to find stories featuring artists who have been compared to Banksy in one way or another, you don’t have to look too far.
-I’ve also added a little summary which I’ve used to evaluate just how realistic the comparison to Banksy really is.
-Mainly when making my comparisons I’ve looked at style, Banksy is known for his single layer stencil technique and his use of environment.
-Mystery because not many people know who he is and that is a great talking point for the media and satire because his work can often be deeply satirical.
+Anyway I thought I’d have a little fun with this concept.
+Trawling the internet I found stories featuring artists who have been compared to Banksy in one way or another.
+You don’t have to look too far.
+I’ve also added a little summary.
+I’ve used to evaluate just how realistic the comparison to Banksy really is.
+Mainly when making my comparisons I’ve looked at style and environment.
+Banksy is known for his single layer stencil technique.
+He is also known for his use of the environment around him.
+I’ve also looked at ‘Mystery’ because not many people know who he is and he remains an enigma.

-Working amongst the backdrop of the authoritarian Iranian regime, the Black Hand is an elusive street artist with some stark political messages.
-Using stencil as a key part of his armoury it’s unsuprising that he has been described by the Guardian as ‘Iran’s Banksy‘, working undercover, using satire to get his message across and using a similar artistic technique.
+The Black Hand works amongst the backdrop of the authoritarian Iranian regime.
+He is an elusive street artist with some stark political messages.
+Using stencil as a key part of his armoury.
+He was an artist compared to Banksy by the Guardian.
+Dubbed ‘Iran’s Banksy‘, working undercover, using satire to get his message across and using a similar artistic technique.

-Speaking to the paper he explains how he uses his art to raise awareness of key issues in Iran such as the legal activity in the organ trade where people advertise their own kidneys for sale and womens rights.
+Speaking to the paper he explains how he uses his art to raise awareness of key issues in Iran.
+Issues such as the legal activity in the organ trade.
+This is where people advertise their own kidneys for sale and womens rights.
 One mural depicts a woman in a hijab holding aloft a bottle of washing up liquid whilst wearing the shirt of the Iranian football team.
-Women of course are banned from attending football matches where men are attending, the mural has echoes with the recent story of Ghoncheh Ghavami a British-Iranian women who was recently jailed for attending a volleyball game.
+Women are banned from attending football matches where men are attending.
+The mural has echoes of the recent story of Ghoncheh Ghavami a British-Iranian women who was recently jailed for attending a volleyball game.

 The comparison to Banksy is one that seems to appeal to Black Hand.
 Speaking to the Guardian he describes him as an inspiration saying “You learn from Banksy.
 Banksy is the most important and serious street artist who has become a living graffiti encyclopedia for others.”
 His stencil technique also comes directly from the Banksy school “I asked myself how Banksy could be defined in Iran’s sociocultural and political atmosphere?
 I needed a technique to be able to do my art in a very short period of time.” says Black Hand.

 P183 was a Russian street artist who tragically died last year at the age of just 29.
-In an interview with the BBC the year before they dubbed P183 as ‘Russia’s answer to Banksy‘ in 2012 when in an interview with the elusive artist they captured some of his art and his views.
-Needless to say the resultant video is very interesting and can be viewed here although it was an interview with the online Fatcap magazine that addressed the Banksy comparison head on.
+In an interview with the BBC the year before they described P183 as ‘Russia’s answer to Banksy‘.
+In 2012, in an interview with the elusive artist, they captured some of his art and his views.
+Needless to say the resultant video is very interesting and can be viewed here.
+However it was an interview with the online Fatcap magazine that addressed the Banksy comparison head on.
 “People need to compare one person to another… So they compare.
 Personally I don’t care anymore.
 I have my own cosmos” he said.

-That interview is worth a read explaining as it does some of the inspirations that shaped P183 and give an insight into the scene in Russian.
-Explaining his motivation to Fatcap he told them “The fact is that I have no choice, I just did what seemed important to me, that’s all.
+That interview is worth a read explaining as it does some of the inspirations that shaped P183.
+It also gives an insight into the scene in Russia.
+Explaining his motivation to Fatcap he told them, “The fact is that I have no choice.
+I just did what seemed important to me, that’s all.
 And I note that the graffiti, and if we can call what I do, is seen by people everyday, and that’s a plus.”

 An unlikely comparison on first sight but look a bit closer and the Shortlists question ‘Is Mobstr the new Banksy?‘ could have a little bit of momentum to it.
 Known for his stencilled words and phrases which have been popping up over the East End of London for years, he has gained a huge reputation for his subversive approach to ‘street art’.